-$$I = \sum{i=1}^{m} w_i \left\{ -2 \log \mathcal{R}(t_i) \right\},$$ (3)

-where $w_i \geq 0$ is the weight at each t_i .
+$$I = \sum{i=1}^{m} w_i \left\{ -2 \log \mathcal{R}\left(t_i\right) \right\},\tag{3}$$ where $w_i \ge 0$ is the weight at each t_i .
 This is an integral-type statistic because the summation can be written into a stochastic integral.
 The form of a weighted sum is similar to the components of the log-rank-type statistics shown in the previous section.
 Here we avoid ad hoc choices of the weight w_i by setting equal weight for data with no ties.
-We do this because the EL statistic $-2\log \mathcal{R}(t_i)$ implicitly provides optimal (i.e., nonparametric-likelihood-optimized) weighting for contrasting the survival functions.
+We do this because the EL statistic $-2 \log \mathcal{R}(t_i)$ implicitly provides optimal (i.e., nonparametric-likelihood-optimized) weighting for contrasting the survival functions.
 More details regarding the weighting schemes are given in Section Weight.

-Another way to summarize the pointwise statistics is to take a maximum $K = \sup{i=1,\dots,m} \{-2\log \mathcal{R}(t_i)\}$, which is provided by the function supEL test.
+Another way to summarize the pointwise statistics is to take a maximum $K = \sup{i=1,...,m} \{-2 \log \mathcal{R}(t_i)\}$, which is provided by the function supEL test.
 Such maximal-deviation-type statistics have been used in the classical Kolmogorov-Smirnov test, and are more sensitive to local differences amongst survival curves (i.e., differences among survival curves that appear only in a short period of time).
 In contrast, the integral-type statistic I in (3) is designed to detect moderate differences spread over a sizable portion of the follow-up period.
 The choice between the two statistics should be guided by prior knowledge and practical considerations.
 In particular, if prior knowledge does not suggest the presence of local differences, we recommend I for general use.
-Otherwise K can be implemented to exploit the additional knowledge of the existence of a local difference.
-For example, a local difference is present when medical knowledge suggests that a treatment has a benefit in some localized time interval, or when a pilot study shows that the difference among the KM estimated survival curves appears only over a short period of time.
+Otherwise K can be implemented to exploit the additional knowledge suggests that a treatment has a benefit in some localized time interval, or when a pilot study shows that the difference among the KM estimated survival curves appears only over a short period of time.
 In the latter case, the evidence would be even stronger if a significant result was obtained from a statistical test that is sensitive to such local differences, such as the maximal-deviation-type statistics described above.